i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 ========

-This proposal adds two new signature types using BLAKE2b-512 with personalization strings and salts, to replace SHA-512.
+This proposal adds a new signature type using BLAKE2b-512 with personalization strings and salts, to replace SHA-512.
 This will eliminate three classes of possible attacks.